-The Danish Technological Institute considers drones an enabling technology and thus several of our departments work with drones in different ways.
+We consider drones an enabling technology.
+For that reason several of our departments work with drones in different ways.
 For example, we develop advanced sensors for supporting precision farming, regulation that will make the drones more autonomous, 3D-printed skeletons and fuel tanks that will make the drones lighter and alternative energy systems for extending the flight time.
 Finally, we also make market reports and analysis of the Danish drone industry.

 You can always use our commercial services if you have a job that requires our expertise.
 Call Jan Hales on +45 7220 2756 or use the contact form.

 If you have an idea for a new product or process or a new way to optimize these you can work with us on a developing project.

 Developing projects can be funded through Innovation Fund Denmark or Horizon2020 projects.

 We believe that the best solutions are created together with other companies.
 Therefore, we are happy to help you apply for funding for your developing project.